 You’ll want to have an antenna and some way to mount it to a roof, eave or chimney, plus cable to get into your home and some way to ground it (folks, this is mandatory.
 Don’t forget this part.)
 Once you have everything just go on up there and do it.

 It doesn’t need to be a terribly complicated process.
 Most antennas have a wide “beam” meaning you just need to aim them in the general direction of the broadcast towers and they will work.
 Running the cable to your TV isn’t terribly hard and from there all you need to do is scan for channels.
 That’s different on every TV but just look for it in “Antenna Setup” or something like that on the TV side.
-In some cases, the antenna can also be connected to a satellite DVR so you can record programs, or you can add a standalone DVR to record off-air programs and cut the cord with no additional fees.
+The scanning process takes just a couple of minutes.
+Once it’s done, you’ll not only have the network channels you expect, but generally a lot of other channels you never knew about.

-Adding an antenna to your home system pays for itself because you’ll probably get dozens of channels that aren’t available on cable or satellite, and this may help you get control of a cable bill that’s gotten out of control recently.
+Adding an antenna to your home system pays for itself.
+Once you buy and install the antenna, there’s nothing more to add.
+As I said, you’ll probably get dozens of channels that aren’t available on cable or satellite, and this may help you get control of a cable bill that’s gotten out of control.
 You could cut the cord completely, rely on Netflix, Hulu or other services, and still have access to your local news and programs for free.
 It’s a win-win.